brombaut/Algorithms-And-Stuff/practical-statistics-for-data-scientists/README.md

 ### Key Terms

+- **Numeric**

-- **Numeric**: Data that is expressed on a numeric scale
+  Data that is expressed on a numeric scale

+  - **Continuous**

-  - **Continuous**: Data that can take on any value in an interval (Synonyms: interval, float, numeric)
+    Data that can take on any value in an interval (Synonyms: interval, float, numeric)

+  - **Discrete**

-  - **Discrete**: Data that can take on only integer values, such as counts.
+    Data that can take on only integer values, such as counts.
 (Synonyms: integer, count)

 - **Categorical**:Data that can take on only a specific set of values representing a set of possible categories.
 (Synonyms: enum, enumerated, factors, nominal)

+  - **Binary**

-  - **Binary**: A special case of categorical data with just two categories of values, e.g., 0/1, true/false.
+    A special case of categorical data with just two categories of values, e.g., 0/1, true/false.
 (Synonyms: dichotomous, logical, indicator, boolean)

+  - **Ordinal**

-  - **Ordinal**: Categorical data that has an explicit ordering.
+    Categorical data that has an explicit ordering.
 (Synonym: ordered factor)

 ### Key Ideas